Automatic sparse PCA for high-dimensional data: Shrinkage PC directions and its application to clustering

 \section{Shrinkage PC directions and its application to clustering}

 We consider the shrinkage PC directions using A-SPCA, and we apply them to clustering.
 Fig. \ref{F1} shows that the TSPCA yields a preferable performance even though it may not hold the consistency as in Corollary \ref{corollary3.1}.
-Further, we show that PCA in the shrinkage PC direction is effective for clustering high-dimensional data.
+Further, we show that PCA in the shrinkage PC direction is effective for clustering high-dimensional data. \CG{We emphasize that the shrinkage PC directions depend on a parameter unlike in A-SPCA.}